iontorrent/sdk-docs/source/plugin/reference.rst

 Manual Configuration
 ~~~~~~~~~~~~~~~~~~~~

-Include an html file named *instance.html* in your root plugin directory to enable manual configuration.
+Include an HTML file named *instance.html* in your root plugin directory to enable manual configuration.
-The HTMl window appears in an iframe on the report page at */report/<ID>/*.
+The HTML window appears in an iframe on the report page at */report/<ID>/*.
 Click "Select Plugins To Run", then select a plugin.

 **Reading Configuration**